Fauci says US should double its testing over next several weeks

 Fauci noted that he was referring to diagnostic testing of the coronavirus, not antibody testing.

-“Testing is an important part, but it’s not the only part,” Fauci said while also highlighting the need for identification, isolation and contact tracing.
+“Testing is an important part but it’s not the only part,” Fauci noted while also highlighting the need for identification, isolation and contact tracing.

 “We don’t want to get fixated on how many tests you need,” he added, going on to say that the US needs to “have enough tests to respond to the outbreaks that will inevitably occur as you try and ease your way back into the different phases.”